-- A. Means individuals who lack a fixed, regular, and adequate nighttime residence...: and - B. Includes - - children and youths who are sharing the housing of other persons due to loss of housing, economic hardship, or a similar reason; are living in motels, hotels, trailer parks, or camping grounds due to the lack of alternative adequate accommodations; are living in emergency or transitional shelters; or are abandoned in hospitals; - ii. children and youths who have a primary nighttime residence that is a public or private place not designed for or ordinarily used as a regular sleeping accommodation for human beings...;

-iii. children and youths who are living in cars, parks, public spaces, abandoned buildings, substandard housing, but or train stations, or similar settings; and iv. migratory children...who qualify as homeless for the purposes of this subtitle because the children are living in circumstances described in clauses (i) through (iii).
+- A. Means individuals who lack a fixed, regular, and adequate nighttime residence...: and - B. Includes - - children and youths who are sharing the housing of other persons due to loss of housing, economic hardship, or a similar reason; are living in motels, hotels, trailer parks, or camping grounds due to the lack of alternative adequate accommodations; are living in emergency or transitional shelters; or are abandoned in hospitals; - ii. children and youths who have a primary nighttime residence that is a public or private place not designed for or ordinarily used as a regular sleeping accommodation for human beings...; - iii. children and youths who are living in cars, parks, public spaces, abandoned buildings, substandard housing, but or train stations, or similar settings; and - iv. migratory children...who qualify as homeless for the purposes of this subtitle because the children are living in circumstances described in clauses (i) through (iii).

-If you become aware of a student that may qualify or would like more information, please contact your school counselor or Homeless Liaison, Mr. Dan Daum at 664-4677, ext.
-1204 acknowledge that my child
+If you become aware of a student that may qualify or would like more information, please contact your school counselor or District Homeless Liaison, Dr. Michele Miller, at 664-4677 ext.
+3204